Tips For Quality Parent-Child Bonding

 From indulging in a good children’s book to doing house chores to playing games together, social distancing during COVID-19 has served up plenty opportunities for parents to reconnect with their young ones.

-It’s tough, but the COVID-19 outbreak has left many of us stuck indoors as we attempt to flatten the curve via social distancing.
-For parents, it’s already hard enough having to juggle remote working, house chores, and meal plans without having to also worry about how our little ones cope with almost zero kids’ activities outside the house.
+It’s tough, but for the past 2 years, COVID-19 outbreak has left many of us stuck indoors as we attempt to flatten the curve via social distancing.
+For parents, we learnt to juggle remote working, house chores, and meal plans without having to also worry about how our little ones cope with almost zero kids’ activities outside the house.

-It might all seem bleak, but the best thing to do in time like these is to seek out the silver lining, which is in this case the fact that we get to spend so much time with our kids and get to know them better.
+It might all seem bleak, but the best thing to do in time like these is to seek out the silver lining, which was to spend so much time with our kids and get to know them better.

 Follow A Timetable